SkymouseStudios/skymse-jekyll/_casestudies/resource-commercial-real-estate.md

 layout: case-study
 subtitle: Resource Commercial Real Estate
 quote:
-description: RESOURCE needed a new website that clearly articulated their brand, reached their users and converted leads.
-Skymouse built them a custom Wordpress them, helped them write their web copy and oversaw design and layout for the new site.
-Traffic has since then increased by 30%.
+description: RESOURCE needed a website that clearly articulated their brand, reached their users and converted leads.
+Skymouse built a custom Wordpress theme, developed a content strategy and oversaw design of the new site.
+Organic traffic increased by 30%.
 services:
 - SEO
 - Email Marketing